-During nuclear reactions fission neutrons collide with fissile atoms (uranium and plutonium) present in the nuclear fuel causing their nuclear fission.
-With each fission reaction are released one or two high-speed neutrons.
+During fission nuclear reactions, neutrons collide with fissile atoms (uranium and plutonium) present in the nuclear fuel causing fission.
+With each fission reaction, one or two neutrons are released at high speed.

-  Physical functioning of the neutron moderator
+Physical functioning of the moderator

 Neutrons, due to their speed, have a high kinetic energy.
 When encountering atoms of the moderator material, the neutrons collide with these atoms transmitting part of their kinetic energy to the nuclei of the moderator atoms.
 Neutrons, losing kinetic energy, lose speed.

 The materials suitable to perform the function of moderator are those that have a low atomic mass to maximize the energy transferred in each shock.
 Generally it is hydrogen, deuterium (present in heavy water) or carbon.

 It is important that the moderator does not absorb the neutrons since we only want to reduce the speed.
 To avoid this it is important that the moderator materials have a low capture effective section.

 At a certain moment, it is necessary to be able to capture the neutrons to control the chain reaction.
 For this, the control bars are used.